Eight days [after his birth], when the baby was circumcised, he was named Jesus, the name given him by the angel even before he was conceived.

 — Luke 2:21-24 NLT

-O God, Master of the universe and ruler of my heart, give me a heart of faithful obedience like I see in Zechariah, Elizabeth, Joseph, and Mary.
+O God, Master of the universe and ruler of my heart, give me a heart of faithful obedience like I see in Zechariah, Elizabeth, Joseph, and Mary in this account of Jesus' birth.
 Help me raise my children with examples of faithfulness and obedience.
 Banish arrogance and self-seeking, not only from my heart but also from all in my influence for generations to come.
 Use us as a place to give birth to hope through your Son, in whose name I pray.
 Amen.